benpollarduk/BP.AdventureFramework/docs/docfx/docs/getting-started.md

 # Getting Started

-## Adding the NuGet pacakge to your project
+## Adding the NuGet package to your project
 You need to pull BP.AdventureFramework into your project.
 The easiest way to do this is to add the NuGet package.
 The latest package and installation instructions are available [here](https://github.com/benpollarduk/BP.AdventureFramework/pkgs/nuget/BP.AdventureFramework).

 ## First Game